Tcx7/showtracker/README.md

 To get the Show Tracker up and running on your local machine, follow these steps:

 Clone the repository:
-bash
-Copy code
 git clone https://github.com/yourusername/showtracker.git
-Navigate to the project directory: bash
+Navigate to the project directory: cd showtracker

-Copy code
-cd showtracker
-Install front-end dependencies:
+Install front-end dependencies: npm install

-Copy code
-npm install
-To start the front-end server: sql
+To start the front-end server: npm start

-Copy code
-npm start
-Open a new terminal, navigate to the server directory within the project: bash
+Open a new terminal, navigate to the server directory within the project: cd server

-Copy code
-cd server
-Install back-end dependencies:
+Install back-end dependencies: npm install
-Copy code
-npm install

 Configuration
 Within the server directory, create a .env file to store your backend database configuration.
 Include the following information, customized to your setup:

-Copy code
 DB_HOST=your_database_host
 DB_USER=your_database_user
 DB_PASS=your_database_password
 DB_NAME=your_database_name

 To start the backend server in development mode, use npm run dev

 The application will be hosted on http://localhost:3000.